 Skip to main content

-'Be Well' at Bath
+Be Well at Bath

-The University's approach to health and mental wellbeing, informed by our staff and students.
+The University's approach to mental health and wellbeing, informed by our staff and students.

 Deliver a rich learning experience that supports wellbeing at every stage of the student’s progression into, through, and on from their studies.
+Led by Nathalia Gjersoe.

 Ensure our physical and virtual spaces and activities promote an inclusive community where everyone can thrive and feels they belong.
+Led by Catherine Bailey.

 Promote and support good health and wellbeing for all and empower our community to access high quality services when they need them.
+Led by Nic Streatfield.

 The University Mental Health Charter